Boy Meets Boy (TV series): Cultural impact

+Awards and nominations

 Potential second season

 Boy Meets Boy creator Doug Ross held out hope for a second season.
 He acknowledged that the popularity of season one would make it practically impossible for another season with the same twist but also said that he has come up with another twist which Bravo executives thought was fun.
 Speaking in 2007, Bravo executive Frances Berwick pointed to public knowledge of the twist as a stumbling block to a second season, noting the difficulty Bravo had selling the series overseas because of international press reports on the twist.
 On the possibility of a season two with a new twist, Berwick said, "What Bravo does best is to do things first and to really sort of shake up people's preconceptions and notions about things.
 And we would accept many different formats [for a Boy Meets Boy-type show].
 I'm not saying that they wouldn't be as good, because you can always come up with something else.
 [But] until we find the perfect way to do it..."
 Berwick also suggested that at the time a series as gay-specific as Boy Meets Boy might not have fit into Bravo's overall programming strategy.
 "It has to feel like it's broad enough, and multidimensional enough to work for our incredibly smart audience."

-Home media

-The entire six episode series was released to DVD as a box set in the United States on May 25, 2004.
-In addition to containing all six episodes, the DVD set includes additional interviews and footage with behind the scenes featurettes, casting reels, performances by Miss Coco Peru, the original unaired opening sequence, cast biographies, and a "Where Are They Now?" segment with updates on some of the participants.

-Legacy

-Boy Meets Boy was the first same-sex dating show.
-Despite its short-lived run, the series was responsible for a wave of LGBT-related reality television series in the mid-2000s, including Playing It Straight, Gay, Straight or Taken?, and Straight Dates by Gay Mates.
-In 2022, Time cited the first and only season of Boy Meets Boy as one of the most influential reality television seasons of all time.